prashantdivate/Technical-Material/README.md

 # Virtualization

-What is Virtualization ?
+What is Virtualization ? <br />
-Process of creating a virtual version of something, including virtual computer hardware platforms, storage devices and network resources.
+Process of creating a virtual version of something, including virtual computer hardware platforms, storage devices and network resources. <br />

-Why virtualization ?
+Why virtualization ? <br />
- Cost reduction - as virtualization reduces need of physical machine Increased uptime – virtual servers helps with business continuity Easy backup – you can create backup of VM within minutes Testing environment – virtual servers offer programmers isolated, independent system in which they can test new applications or operating system.
+ Cost reduction - as virtualization reduces need of physical machine <br />
+ Increased uptime – virtual servers helps with business continuity <br />
+ Easy backup – you can create backup of VM within minutes <br />
+ Testing environment – virtual servers offer programmers isolated, independent system in which they can test new applications or operating system. <br />
- No need of manpower for manage hardware
+ No need of manpower for manage hardware <br />

-What is hypervisor ?
+What is hypervisor ? <br />

 It is thin layer of software that runs your virtual machine